LiTianYeoh/LiTianYeoh/README.md

 ### Oh, you mean for programming language?
 Python, R, Matlab: 7/10. \
-Web: 3/10 (unless you count shiny in).
+Web: 3/10 (unless you count R shiny in).
 Have basic knowledge on how html, css and javascript works together. \
 :point_up_2: That is if I am allowed to google search for the syntax.
 If not, -5 for all of them :joy:.

 I also have superficial knowledge on SQL and LaTeX (if you consider them as a programming langugage in the first place).